Dance Little Lady

 Dance, Little Lady is a 1954 British drama film directed by Val Guest and starring Terence Morgan, Mai Zetterling, Guy Rolfe and Mandy Miller.
+The screenplay was by Guest and Doreen Montgomery from a story by R. Howard Alexander and Alfred Dunning.

 The film was made by independent producer George Minter and distributed by his Renown Pictures.
-It was shot in Eastmancolor at the Walton Studios near London.
-The film's sets were designed by the art director Frederick Pusey.

 Plot

-Prima ballerina Nina Gordon is being financially exploited by her husband Mark (Terence Morgan).
+Prima ballerina Nina Gordon is being financially exploited by her husband Mark.
 On the night of her triumphant Royal Opera House debut, she discovers he is also being unfaithful.
 Distraught, she leaves the party they were attending.
 However, Mark pulls up in their car and she gets in and he drives off at speed into the night.
 There is a car crash and Nina's leg is badly broken.

 Learning that she'll never dance again, Nina is abandoned by Mark.
-But with the help of a sympathetic doctor (Guy Rolfe), Nina recovers the use of her legs, and begins to live her life vicariously through her talented daughter (Mandy Miller).
+But with the help of a sympathetic doctor, Nina recovers the use of her legs, and begins to live her life vicariously through her talented daughter.
 When Mark reenters Nina's life, intending to take control of the daughter's dancing career, he finds the tables are turned on him.